piyush-sm-08/Titanic_dataset_model/README.md

 # Title: Titanic Survival Prediction: Stacked Ensemble Classifier

-Description: A brief summary of what the project does, the dataset used, and the main goal.

-This project implements a StackingClassifier (Gradient Boosting + Random Forest + Logistic Regression) to predict passenger survival on the Titanic dataset.
-The primary goal is to demonstrate a robust, modular machine learning pipeline using scikit-learn's Pipeline and ColumnTransformer.

-2. Table of Contents (For Navigation)
-Help users quickly jump to the section they need.

 1. Project Overview
 2. Data Source
 3. Project Structure
 4. Installation & Setup
 5. How to Run
 6. Results & Evaluation

+1. Description: A brief summary of what the project does, the dataset used, and the main goal.

+This project implements a StackingClassifier (Gradient Boosting + Random Forest + Logistic Regression) to predict passenger survival on the Titanic dataset.
+The primary goal is to demonstrate a robust, modular machine learning pipeline using scikit-learn's Pipeline and ColumnTransformer.

+2. Table of Contents (For Navigation)
+Help users quickly jump to the section you need.

 ```bash